 Extra Tips & Tricks

 I love sauerkraut so I would suggest putting extra on top!
-But not literally no top or you might make the tofu soggy, instead put it on the side.
+But not literally directly on top or you might make the tofu soggy, instead put it on the side.

 You can sub tofu for seitan if you wish.
 I personally prefer tofu more but seitan would be an excellent alternative choice.
 Seitan is a bit more chewy and dense, which is why I don’t prefer it.
 I am weird with texture.